360synertech-dev1/ahmedjamilscripts1/README.md

-Hostinger login credentials where both kpi bot and mls-bot are hosted:
+Adam Hostinger login credentials where both kpi bot and mls-bot are hosted:

 Username: ssh root@85.31.235.165